daltyboy11/daltyboy11.github.io/_posts/2023-05-14-network-state-radical-premise-problem.md

 you're not walking into Vatican territory, although the Vatican still exerts supreme influence over it.

 I believe new states will come to be recognized, but not as networks.
 While a new state will have a network component, with people and property outside its sovereignty, the sovereignty itself will remain a contiguous physical landmass.
 The Vatican is sovereign, and it (the Pope) exerts supreme authority over the Catholic churches of the world.
 But when you walk into the Notre-Dame de Paris in France, you don't need to pull out your passport and cross into Vatican territory.

+_I wrote this blog post in conversation with a LLM.
+You may view the full conversation [here](https://sharegpt.com/c/qIlZe3u)_